Decision Making with Uncertainty#

 This is the fundamental workflow for making an optimum decision in the presence of uncertainty.

-Below we demonstrate this approach to select a single estimate.
+Below we demonstrate this approach to select a single estimate from an uncertainty distribution.
 But, let’s first talk about uncertainty.

 How do we make optimum estimates in the presence of uncertainty?